-Given the foregoing, the City asks that the Commission find that the disputed proposal is a mandatory subject of bargaining.
+Given the foregoing, the City requests the Commission find the City's proposal to be a mandatory subject of bargaining.

 DISCUSSION

 Section 7(k) of the Fair Labor Standards Act creates a partial overtime exemption for public employers who employ employes engaged in fire protection.
 If an employer elects to utilize the 7(k) partial exemption and the employes have a shift or "tour of duty" in excess of 24 hours, then sleep and meal time can be excluded for the purposes of overtime calculation if there is an agreement between the employer and employe(s) allowing such an exclusion.
 The City's proposal herein seeks a shift in excess of 24 hours and seeks an agreement allowing exclusion of sleep and meal time hours for the purpose of calculating overtime compensation.
 3/